FAQ: Frequently Asked Questions

 King Salmon Harvest Policy:

 It is lodge policy NOT to kill any king salmon over 40 inches for the conservation of these genes in the river system.
 Please do not ask your guide to retain a fish of this size as they are instructed to release all fish this large.
-We do not encourage the killing of hens, and will encourage a slot size for king retention.
-Thank you for understanding and for consciously preserving a resource for generations to come.
+We do not encourage the killing of hens who will provide replenishment of salmon in the river, as part of our conservation program and King salmon retention.
+Thank you for understanding and for consciously preserving this vital resource for generations to come.
 Kings of smaller size can be harvested based on current regulations.

 Fish Processing